charlesbaird-dsa/standards-catalogue/source/dsa-publications/apic-190121-transcript/index.html.md

 with APIs, we want them to be reviewed.
 We've got some volunteer architects from across government.
-And, side note, we're always looking for more, so if there's anyone on this call or in this group who'd like to be on our panel of assessors, please drop me a line, either on Slack
-- yet another pitch - or I think most of you have got my email address by now, but let me know if not, and I will share it.
+And, side note, we're always looking for more, so if there's anyone on this call or in this group who'd like to be on our panel of assessors, please drop me a line, either on Slack, yet another pitch, or I think most of you have got my email address by now, but let me know if not, and I will share it.

 Yeah, so the first process is going to be peer review sessions with